eslint/eslint.org/src/_includes/partials/author_bios/haydenbleasel.md

 Part designer, part developer.
-I lead the Product and Design teams at Corellium.
+Usually found running Design and/or Product at startups and tech companies.